All / Cases

 Bringing all documents in proper order takes time, which may be enough to freeze funds or even refuse to open an account.

-How Xpaid Helps You Pass Proof of Funds Quickly and Without Obstacles
+How Xpaid Helps to Pass PoF Quickly and Without Obstacles

-Xpaid is a platform created for entrepreneurs and individuals in the EU, including Eastern European citizens and immigrants from all over the world, to provide them with an opportunity to conduct legal transfers of significant amounts of assets.
+Xpaid is a platform created for entrepreneurs and individuals in the EU, including Eastern European citizens and immigrants from all over the world to provide them an opportunity to conduct legal transfers of significant amounts of assets.
 It solves such problems with passing PoF as:

-• Gathering documents and organizing them in the format required by banks.;
+• Collecting documents and arranging them in the format required by banks;

 • Preparing legally acceptable translations of documents issued abroad;

-• Established relationships with banks and payment services that simplify procedures for clients.
+• Established relationships with banks and payment services that speed up the procedure for clients.

-Xpaid tools help clients bypass all pitfalls in passing the PoF procedure and ensure full bank compliance, and not waste a single minute of precious time.
+Xpaid tools help clients bypass all pitfalls in passing the PoF procedure, ensure full bank compliance, and not waste a single minute of precious time.

-Learn more: How to Legally Cash Out Millions in Cryptocurrency👇
+Learn more: How to Cash Out Millions in Crypto Legally👇

 FAQ

-FAQ: How to successfully verify the source of funds for EU banks
+FAQ: How to Successfully Confirm the Source of Funds for EU Banks

 What is proof of funds and why do banks require it?